cdbiju/ClouderaHadoopTraining/README.md

 This repository contains hadoop snippets required to perform basic hadoop operations with HDFS,Java Map Reduce,Sqoop & Hive.

+Setup Cloudera VM by following the instruction in Cloudera VM instructions.docx

 Below steps can be followed with respective instruction files in this repository
 1. Basic HDFS Commands
 2. Setup source db in MySQL with sample data